HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Homogeneous_Equations.md

 A homogeneous system of linear equations always has a trivial solution (consistent).
 </div>

-**Basic and free variables**: To solve a linear system, the augmented matrix is carried to a reduced row-echelon form (RREF), and the variables corresponding to the leading ones are called **basic variables** (leading variables).
-Because the matrix is in reduced form, each basic variables occurs in exactly one equation, so that equation can be solved to give a formula for the basic variables in terms of the **free variables** (non-leading variables).
-It is customary to label-free variables by new variables $s$, $t$, ..., called parameters.
+Solving a linear system using an augmented matrix requires a reduced row-echelon form (RREF).
+In this form, the variables corresponding to the leading ones are called <strong>basic variables</strong> (leading variables) and each basic variable emerges in exactly one equation (because the matrix is in reduced form).
+Therefore, each equation can be solved to provide a formula for the basic variables in terms of the
+<strong>free variables</strong> (non-leading variables).
+It is standard
+to label these free variables by new variables <span class="math inline">\(s\)</span>, <span class="math inline">\(t\)</span>, …, called parameters.

 <font color='Blue'><b>Example</b></font>: Find the basic and
 free variables in the following linear system